Preparing For Your Session | How To Get The Best Pictures

 Wardrobe.

 I want your photos to reflect your unique personal style.
 However, I will say, neon colors never photograph well so please avoid them if possible.
 You may also want to avoid fabrics that easily wrinkle.
-Neutral colors are my favorites along with earth tones.
-A little bit of texture is always great too (compared to a plain cotton shirt, for example).
+Neutral colors and earth tones are my favorites.
 You can go dressy or casual, that’s totally up to you, but if you go casual, I would at least wear nice shoes (i.e. no dingy sneakers).
 If you’re having a hard time deciding what to wear, feel free to send me pictures.
 I’m happy to provide input and help you choose an outfit!
-Pinterest is also a great place to go for wardrobe inspiration.

 Wardrobe Do's and Don'ts: